salrashid123/diy_oidc/README.md

 export AUD="https://some_audience"
 envsubst < "templates/jwt.tmpl" > "/tmp/jwt.json"

+# simply post the JSON Claims...
 export JWT_TOKEN=`curl -s -X POST -d @/tmp/jwt.json  $URL/token`
 echo $JWT_TOKEN
 ```

+The response will be an OIDC token reflecting the claims you posted:

 You can view the contents of the JWT by decoding `$JWT_TOKEN` using [jwt.io](jwt.io) debugger